 1. Uninstalling Photoshop Using the Creative Cloud App

-Ever since the launch of the Creative Cloud platform, the simplest way to uninstall Photoshop is to use the Creative Cloud app.
+Ever since the launch of the Creative Cloud platform, the simplest way to uninstall Photoshop or other Adobe Creative Cloud apps is to use the Creative Cloud app.
 Because the app works the same way on Windows machines and macOS, you only need to learn one process no matter where you’ve been using Photoshop.

 To get started, open the Creative Cloud app.
 It may already be running in the Windows system tray or macOS menu bar, so be sure to check there first, although it won’t hurt to launch it again even if it’s already running.

 Once you’ve got the Creative Cloud app open, navigate to the Apps section in the menu bar, and then click All apps in the left pane to show all your currently installed Creative Cloud apps.

 Find Photoshop in the list, and click the three-dot icon at the end of the appropriate row (see below).